choreonoid/choreonoid-doc/en/ros/tank-tutorial/step5.rst

    - RttImuStateSubscriber
    + SensorVisualizer

-The SensorVisualizer item is designed to work as a composite item, which generates a corresponding sub-item for each sensor in the target model.
-So, let's expand the SensorVisualizer item in the item tree view and show its sub-items.
-You can see that the tree structure is actually as follows.
+The Sensor Visualizer Item functions as a composite item, generating corresponding sub-items for each sensor in the target model.
+Expand the SensorVisualizer item in the item tree view to display its sub-items.
+The actual tree structure is:

 .. code-block:: none